Interfaith America: Interfaith Leaders for Social Action

 In September 2011, IFYC launched recruitment for its Interfaith Leaders for Social Action (ILSA) program.
-Through partnerships with NGOs in four different cities in India, ILSA will train 50 interfaith leaders, whose work will address social issues like child labor and domestic violence.
+Through partnerships with NGOs in four different cities in India, ILSA trained 50 interfaith leaders, whose work will address social issues like child labor and domestic violence.
 The program receives support from the United States Department of State’s Bureau of Democracy, Human Rights & Labor—Office of International Religious Freedom.